Self Guided Tours

 Town tours last about an hour.
 Visitors get to go behind locked doors and hear stories of outlaws vs. lawmen, townspeople, school children, and historical happenings.
 From Memorial Day weekend through Labor Day weekend, this tour leaves from the Visitor Center at 2:00pm on weekdays (Monday through Friday), and at 10:30am and 2:00pm on weekends (times may vary depending on events and staff availability).

 Mill tours take about 50 minutes.
 Visitors on the tour are allowed in an otherwise restricted area, the Hendricks Mill.
 Learn about the variety of techniques used in mining.
 This tour is technical enough for geologists and miners and yet interesting enough for the common folk.
-The tour leaves from the Visitor Center at 12:00 noon and transports you in a 1931 Model AA Ford Truck to the site.
+The tour leaves from the Visitor Center at 12:00 and transports you in a 1931 Model AA Ford Truck to the site.
 This tour is available on Saturdays and Sundays during the summer months, or by appointment.
 A $4 per person fee applies for this special tour.

 Guided tours are offered from Memorial Day through Labor Day.